Wei-BioMath/NeuronChat/README.md

 ## Installation

-You can install the latest release version of NeuronChat like so:
+You can install the latest version of NeuronChat like so:

 ``` r
 devtools::install_github("Wei-BioMath/NeuronChat")